Faleeha Hassan

 Faleeha Hassan (born 1967) is an Iraqi poet living in New Jersey.

 Early life and education

 Hassan was born and raised in Najaf.
 She was a precocious reader as a child, but her schooling was interrupted in 1980 when her middle school was closed for the Iran–Iraq War.
 She would eventually earn a masters in Arabic Literature from the University of Kufa in 2006.

 Career

 Hassan began teaching high school in 1988.

-In 1991, she became the first woman in Najaf to publish a book of poetry, I Am a Girl.
+In 1991, she became the first woman in Najaf to publish a book of poetry, titled Because I Am a Girl.